jrnewton/tapedeck-api/README.md

 The root [package.json](package.json) contains editor settings, dev-dependencies and run scripts used to build/lint/upload all code.

-Each function resides in it's own directory under ./src/ and has it's own package definition which should contain runtime dependencies only.
+Each function resides in it's own directory under ./src/ and has it's own package definition which should contain dev dependencies for testing the code and dependencies for running the code.